 \section{Discussion and conclusion}

 In the previous section, we demonstrated that oxygen-related phonon modes play the dominant role in the reduction of Raman intensity.
 This was confirmed using an effective approach in which phonon vibrations of targeted atoms were selectively frozen while keeping the crystal structure unchanged.
 In this scheme, the variation of the polarizability with respect to phonon vibrations vanishes, effectively mimicking the absence of the corresponding atoms.
 Note that this approach does not account for the distortion of the electronic cloud associated with actual atomic vacancies relative to the pristine lattice.
-It is well studied that atomic vacancies typically induce red (or blue) shifts and peak broadening in Raman spectra due to the emergence of locally disordered phases. \cite{kitajima_defects_1997} However, during the catalytic process in \fmo, no such frequency shifts or broadening were experimentally observed; instead, only a reduction in Raman intensity was reported. \cite{schumacher_unraveling_2023} This suggests that oxygen vacancies that emerged under catalytic processes do not introduce significant structural distortions.
+As mentioned above, atomic vacancies typically induce red (or blue) shifts and peak broadening in Raman spectra due to the emergence of locally disordered phases. \cite{kitajima_defects_1997} However, during the catalytic process in \fmo, no such frequency shifts or broadening were experimentally observed; instead, only a reduction in Raman intensity was reported. \cite{schumacher_unraveling_2023} This suggests that oxygen vacancies that emerged under catalytic processes do not introduce significant structural distortions.
 In other words, oxygen migration may be sufficiently fast that vacant sites are rapidly reoccupied, leaving the local structure unchanged.
 In this scenario, oxygen vacancies should be treated dynamically rather than as static defects.